Kiruben/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i - Script to print the effective username of the current user.

 2-groups - Script that prints all the groups the current user is apart of.

+3-new_owner - Script to change ownership of a file to another user.